Leading with humility

 It doesn’t take a great leader or person to rule with an iron fist.
 The true jewels among us in the leadership community

 are those that are able to simultaneously deliver results and create an unparalleled environment for their teams.
 Handling your leadership with humility is a surefire way to keep your team happy

 , unified, and productive.
 Here are 5 thoughts to keep in mind to successfully lead with humility.

 1. Separate yourself from the vision

 We all have passionate views about our workplaces.
 Often, this passion is why we are in positions of leadership, to begin with!
-However, you must remember that your company’s vision is the ideal that all employees are working toward, from the founder to the trainees.
+However, you must remember that your company’s vision is the idea that all employees are working toward, from the founder to the trainees.
 Even in a position of responsibility, take care not to imagine yourself as any closer or truer to your company’s vision than your team.
-Instead, instill in your team the idea that you are all in this together.
-Achieving goals will be much more meaningful to your team when you can celebrate as an unstoppable force, rather than a glorious leader standing on their shoulders.
+Instead, instil in your team the idea that you are all in this together.
+Achieving goals will be much more meaningful to your team when you can celebrate as an unstoppable force.
+Rather than a glorious leader standing on their shoulders.

 2. Delegate to make your team the stars